varnishcache/varnish-cache/doc/sphinx/tutorial/cookies.rst

 difficult.
 Unfortunately Varnish doesn't have good tools for manipulating the Cookies.
 We have to use regular expressions to do the work.
-If you are familiar with regular expressions you'll understand whats going on.
-If you don't I suggest you either pick up a book on the subject, read through the *pcrepattern* man page or read through one of many online guides.
+If you are familiar with regular expressions you'll understand what's going on.
+If you don't, I suggest you either pick up a book on the subject, read through the *pcrepattern* man page, or read through one of many online guides.

 Let me show you what Varnish Software uses.
 We use some cookies for